furmangg/automating-azure-analysis-services/README.md

 * **Server** - The name of your Azure Analysis Services instance.
 This is not the full asazure:// URI.
 This is just the final section saying the name of your server.
 * **DatabaseName** - The name of the database in Azure Analysis Services you wish to process.

+The AAD application must have admin permissions in SSAS.
+This is not accomplished through the Azure portal but through SQL Server Management Studio as described [here](https://azure.microsoft.com/en-us/blog/automation-of-azure-analysis-services-with-service-principals-and-powershell/).

 ### Proposing Changes